catdieval/user-workflow-and-user-stories/user-story-1bis.md

   max-width: 50rem;
   }

+### assets folder

+- [ ] Create an asset folder and put inside the image for the logo of the website.

 ### Components folder and subfolders

 - [ ] Create a Components folder

+### Div component (centered)

+- [ ] Create a Div component folder with an index.js file.
+- [ ] In the index.js file export by default a Div function which returns a StyledDiv element.
+- [ ] Import styled from "styled-components".
+- [ ] The StyledDiv styles the div using styled with text-align set to center.

 ### Title component

 - [ ] Create a Title component folder with an index.js file.
-- [ ] In the index.js file export by default a Title function which returns a StyledH1 element with the Text "PlotData".
+- [ ] In the index.js file export by default a Title function which returns the StyledDiv component and nested within an img element.
 - [ ] In the index.js file import styled from "styled-components".
+- [ ] Make a default import of Div from "/Div".
-- [ ] StyledH1 styles the h1 element using styled with text-align set to center
+- [ ] Give to the img element a src attribute set to the path of the logo image.

 ### Layout component